-Another hazardous chemical in most car air fresheners is the phthalates that is risky for a pregnant person (or those trying to get pregnant), as this may result to birth defects, hormonal changes, as well as poor semen quality.
+Another hazardous chemical in most car air fresheners is the phthalates that are risky for a pregnant person (or those trying to get pregnant), as this may result in birth defects, hormonal changes, as well as poor semen quality.
 That’s the reason why we should always be careful and check the label or chemical contents of the products before buying one.

-First, cut out the felt paper into two identical shapes and sew the two together.
+With these materials on hand here is what you will need to do, first, cut out the felt paper into two identical shapes and sew the two together.
 Be creative with the shape; don’t make a pine tree shape.
 Also, don’t forget to leave a small hole for the cotton ball.
 Next, squeeze in the cotton ball inside and drip a few drops of essential oils onto it.
-Lastly, punch a hole at the top of the stitched felt and put a yarn or string.
+Lastly, punch a hole at the top of the stitched felt and put yarn or string.

-Some people use activated charcoal for teeth whitening, but it’s quite shocking to know that it’s also effective in keeping an odor free environment.
-This purifying bag contains activated charcoal that absorbs excess moisture to avoid the mold and bacteria.
+Some people use activated charcoal for teeth whitening, but it’s quite shocking to know that it’s also effective in keeping an odor-free environment.
+This purifying bag contains activated charcoal that absorbs excess moisture to avoid mold and bacteria.
+You can also just put charcoal in a container with some holes punched out on top of it to act as a natural deodorizer.
+Either way charcoal is a good no-smell alternative for those who want to keep their car smelling fresh and clean.

 Car vent diffuser